Spotify Playlist Promotion - Editorial Playlists

 Option B) Your song is accepted:

 Usually, the individual titles stay in the Spotify playlists for four weeks.
 But often, the curators decide to keep successful songs in their lists even longer.
 Up to six weeks or more are possible.
 Approximately ten days after we’ve completed our part of the work (the pitching process), you’ll receive a report from our staff that gives you an insight into the work we’ve done for you.
-It is very important to us to work fair and transparent.
+It is important to us to create our work transparently.